Boko Haram's aim is to impose Sharia law in Nigeria

 In recent years, the Nigerian military has touted his death, only to retract its claim after he appeared alive and vibrant in propaganda videos.

 He uses the alias Darul Tawheed, and analysts describe him as a ruthless loner and master of disguise.
 He does not speak directly with members, opting to communicate through a few select confidants.

-Why would an Islamist militant group target the Muslim north?
+Why would Islamist terrorists target the Muslim north?

 Despite its religious fanaticism, Boko Haram does not consider all Muslims as supporters and allies.

 There have been suggestions that it attacks certain mosques because members have spoken out against it and helped federal officials with their crackdown.
 Its attacks are aimed at striking fear at the heart of the local population to prevent cooperation with the government, analysts say.

 Does the north support the group?